StevenCreates/project-dos/README.md

+# BanKan

-# project-dos
+## project-dos

-##BanKan##
 Sound file sharing app

+###
+This app we are bringing back the simplicity of sharing music between artists

+### How/Technologies

-With the use of Node and Express Web Server
+-Node + Express Web Server
-Backed by a MySQL Database an ORM
+-MySQL Database an ORM
-With file storage in an AWS S3 bucket
+-File Storage AWS S3 bucket
-GET and POST routes for retrieving and adding new data Deployed on heroku
+-GET and POST routes
+-Deployed on heroku